International Olympic Academy

 The International Olympic Academy (IOA) is the main educational and cultural institution for the International Olympic Committee.
-Established in 1961, the IOA is located near the archeological site of ancient Olympia, Greece.
+Established in 1961, the IOA is located in Ancient Pisa near the archeological site of ancient Olympia.

 The goal of the IOA is to educate young people, college students, educators, Olympic athletes and sports journalists about the Olympic Ideals and show how to promote them in society.